-When comparing Medicare Part D plans, there are several factors to keep in mind while searching for the best plan to fit your needs.
+When comparing Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, there are several factors to keep in mind while searching for a plan that fits your needs.

 - Does the monthly premium provide a good value for your needs?